 It would be great if well-reasoned, fact-based comments were enough to win the day, but in today's deregulatory environment, raising the political stakes of regulatory rollbacks is crucial to stopping or slowing them down.
 Submitting comments is a good first step.
 For rules that are particularly important to you, please consider taking one or more of the following steps, too.
 These methods can help to mobilize public opinion and spur elected leaders to fight the destructive changes that the Trump Administration is promoting.

-The upcoming November elections give us a potent opportunity to let our elected leaders know that public protections are important to us and how we vote.
 Write to your members of Congress and other elected officials.
 Let them know your concerns and ask them to weigh in on this rollback and speak out publicly in favor EPA’s existing statements on this issue.
 These links make it easy to write your members of Congress (your representative in the House of Representatives and your two senators).
 If you're willing to register with Countable, this link -- https://www.countable.us/ -- allows you to identify your members of Congress and send a message to all three at once.
 Or, you can write them separately -- you can use https://whoismyrepresentative.com/ or https://www.usa.gov/elected-officials/ to find your members' email contact forms or snail mail addresses.

 Let your state officials know that you are concerned about this issue.
 In the absence of federal leadership, it is vitally important that states and local governments fill the void.
 Write to your elected leaders, get involved with local activists who are encouraging local or state action.
 Voice your concern and encouragement in the media, social media, at local meetings, and at every opportunity.